Leody Taveras Player Props: Rangers vs. Astros

 Leody Taveras At The Plate

-- Taveras has 13 doubles, two triples, nine home runs and 18 walks while hitting .292.
+- Taveras is batting .296 with 13 doubles, two triples, nine home runs and 18 walks.

-- Among qualified batters, he ranks 15th in batting average, while his on-base percentage ranks 54th and he is 43rd in slugging.
+- Among qualifying hitters, he ranks 12th in batting average, while his on-base percentage ranks 50th and he is 43rd in slugging.

-- Taveras has picked up a hit in 43 of 68 games this year, with multiple hits 20 times.
+- Taveras has picked up a hit in 63.8% of his 69 games this season, with at least two hits in 30.4% of them.

-- Taveras has had an RBI in 21 games this season (30.9%), including nine multi-RBI outings (13.2%).
-He has also driven in three or more of his team's runs in five contests.
+- Taveras has had at least one RBI in 30.4% of his games this season (21 of 69), with two or more RBI nine times (13.0%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.